 Welcome back everyone!
-This is Holy Week, when all things are made new and He has risen.
+This was Holy Week, when all things are made new and He has risen.
 We’ve grown to know and love this seasonal Friday as “Good Friday” or as originally called “God’s Friday” by many Christians.
 Good Friday is also known as the dawn of the darkest day on earth, a dark and excruciating day on Mount Calvary.

 The power of the cross represents Christ absorbing the wrath of our sin.
 With a crown of thorns piercing His head and blood stained brows, He was tried, falsely convicted as a criminal, dressed in rags, beaten and then nailed to a wooden cross because of our sins, bitter contemplation and actions.